Dark Harvest (2004 film)

 Dark Harvest is a 2004 American slasher film, written and directed by Paul Moore.

 Plot

 The movie takes place in the summer of 2002 when Sean (Don Digiulio) inherits a farmhouse from his father.
 Sean was adopted at birth and until that point had no idea about his family.
 He and a group of friends decide to stay in the farmhouse located in West Virginia for a few days.
 When they arrive, they're attacked by three killer scarecrows.

 Main cast

 Production and release

 The film, which was released directly to video, was shot with a low budget and in only two and a half weeks.
 It was followed by two unrelated sequels, Dark Harvest II: The Maize and The Maize 2: Forever Yours.

+The film was mostly shot in Huntington, West Virginia.